 Not all vehicles reported on Form 2290 are immediately subject to tax.

-How suspension works and how mileage limits apply is explained in Form 2290 suspension rules.
+The rules governing suspension and mileage limits are explained in Form 2290 suspension rules.

-If actual mileage later exceeds the allowed limit, additional reporting is required as described in what to do if Form 2290 mileage limits are exceeded.
+If actual mileage later exceeds the allowed threshold, additional reporting becomes required as described in what to do if Form 2290 mileage limits are exceeded.

 Schedule 1 and proof of compliance

-One of the most important outcomes of filing Form 2290 is Schedule 1.
+One of the most important outcomes of filing Form 2290 is the issuance of Schedule 1.

-Schedule 1 is the official record showing how each reported vehicle was treated and is commonly required by state motor vehicle agencies for registration and renewal.
+Schedule 1 serves as the official record showing how each reported vehicle was treated and is commonly required by state motor vehicle agencies for registration and renewal purposes.

 The role and use of this document are explained in Schedule 1 for Form 2290.